scrabbletank/farhome-rules/eberron.md

 You project a 6x6 area of twisting illusions, mesmerizing to behold.
 All creatures within the spell must make a willpower saving throw against your spellcasting roll.
 On failure, the creature becomes incapacitated with a speed of 0.

 Increase the duration by 20 seconds for every level cast above 3rd.

+#### Astral Void
+*3rd level*

+- **Casting Time:** 7 AP
+- **Range:** 8
+- **Duration:** Concentration, up to 1 minute

+You open a rift to the astral plane in a 4 tile radius.
+All creatures trapped within must make a stength save against your spellcasting roll.
+On failure, the creature cannot physically move in any way while in the space.
+A creature can make the save again on subsequent turns.
+Any creature that ends their turn in this space take 3 wound dice in cold damage as otherworldly tendrils brush up against them.
+The spell ends if you lose concentration or move more than 8 tiles away from the rift.

+Increase the radius by 1 tile for every level cast above 3rd.

 ### 4th Level